Elijahlekomo/KnowledgeHub/README.md

 __Key Features:__
 - Dynamic User Interface: Developed using HTML, CSS, and JavaScript with React, KnowledgeHub offers a sleek, intuitive, and user-friendly interface.
 Users can easily navigate through quizzes, view their progress, and track their scores in real-time.
-- Powerful Back-End: The server-side is powered by C# and ASP.NET Core API, ensuring high performance, scalability, and security.
+- Powerful Back-End: The server-side is powered by C# and ASP.NET Core API, ensuring high performance, scalability, and securiyy.

 Built project with:
  - C#